onflow/flip-fest/submissions/issue-6/milestone-1/nagato1_c511/README.md

 ##### Localized Link & Navigate

-Links in the site will be converted into pages according to the current selected language using the `LocalizedLink` and `ocalizedNavigate` components.
+Links in the site will be converted into pages according to the current selected language using the `LocalizedLink` and `localizedNavigate` components.

 navbar.js:
 ```javascript